 Higher Level Apprenticeships

-Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 6.
-The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree).
-Higher Level Apprenticeships may be available in the future at Level 7 and 8 (Post Graduate Awards).
+Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 7.
+The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree) and Level 7 (Masters Degree).
+Higher Level Apprenticeships may be available in the future at Level 8 (Post Graduate Awards).

 The qualifications required will depend on the level of apprenticeship being followed.
 Some apprenticeships require, for example, General Certificate of Secondary Education (GCSEs) in order to be eligible to undertake the apprenticeship.

-There are currently over 30 pilot Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering and retail.
+There are currently over 30 Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering and accountancy.

 For some there are minimum entry requirements, for example, GCSEs.
-Your chosen training supplier can advise you and your apprentice on this.
+Your chosen training provider can advise you and your apprentice on this.

 How long does it take to complete an apprenticeship?